Farzad-R/LLM-Zero-to-Hundred/README.md

 <!-- Fine-tuning LLMs -->
 <!-- ====================================== -->
 <a id="Fine-tuning-LLMs"></a>

-<h3>Fine-tuning LLMs:</h3>
+<h3><a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/LLM-Fine-Tuning"><b>Fine-tuning LLMs:</b></a></h3>
 <p>
-<a style=" white-space:nowrap; " href="https://github.com/Farzad-R/LLM-Zero-to-Hundred/tree/master/LLM-Fine-Tuning"><b>Fine-tuning LLMs</b></a>: We use a fictional company called Cubetriangle and design the pipeline to process its raw data, finetune 3 large language models (LLMs) on it, and design a chatbot using the best model.
+In this project, we use a fictional company called Cubetriangle and design the pipeline to process its raw data, finetune `3` large language models (LLMs) on it, and design a chatbot using the best model.

 **YouTube video:** [Link](https://www.youtube.com/watch?v=_g4o21A6AY8&t=1154s)